Euro zone morale slips in April, but deflation threat eases

 Business morale rose 0.09 points to 0.32.

-"The positive trend will continue, as lower oil prices and the ECB's bond-buying program increase disposable income," said Achilleas Chrysostomou, an European economist at Standard Chartered in London.
+"The positive trend will continue, as lower oil prices and the ECB's bond-buying programme increase disposable income," said Achilleas Chrysostomou, an European economist at Standard Chartered in London.

 Most strikingly, consumer inflation expectations continued to climb back up from their record low in January, rising for a third straight month and offering evidence that the European Central Bank's money-printing plan is having the desired effect.